jesusmongedev/next13-blog-demo/README.md

 ### `0.1.0` _(03-09-2023)_
 - Static Site Generation / SSG
 - Markdown files for performance and content.
 ### `0.1.1` _(10-09-2023)_
 - Remote MDX Content Files
 - `revalidatePath` endpoint `/api/revalidate?secret={{ GITHUB_TOKEN }}&path={{'/'}}` allows for revalidation of blog posts on demand.
 ### `0.1.2` _(12-09-2023)_
 - Add a Dark mode switcher using talwindcss darkMode class and next-themes package.
 - Replace react-icons with heroicons.
+### `0.1.3` _(12-09-2023)_
+- Add a Social Links component.
+- Replace heroicons with tabler/icons.
+- Extend theme colors.
+- Add sections to the navigation bar.